Ohm's law: Temperature effects

-Ohm's law has sometimes been stated as, "for a conductor in a given state, the electromotive force is proportional to the current produced."
-That is, that the resistance, the ratio of the applied electromotive force (or voltage) to the current, "does not vary with the current strength ."
-The qualifier "in a given state" is usually interpreted as meaning "at a constant temperature," since the resistivity of materials is usually temperature dependent.
+Ohm's law has sometimes been stated as, "for a conductor in a given state, the electromotive force is proportional to the current produced.
+"That is, that the resistance, the ratio of the applied electromotive force (or voltage) to the current, "does not vary with the current strength."The qualifier "in a given state" is usually interpreted as meaning "at a constant temperature," since the resistivity of materials is usually temperature dependent.
 Because the conduction of current is related to Joule heating of the conducting body, according to Joule's first law, the temperature of a conducting body may change when it carries a current.
 The dependence of resistance on temperature therefore makes resistance depend upon the current in a typical experimental setup, making the law in this form difficult to directly verify.
 Maxwell and others worked out several methods to test the law experimentally in 1876, controlling for heating effects.
+Usually, the measurements of a sample resistance are carried out at low currents to prevent Joule heating.
+However, even a small current causes heating(cooling) at the first(second) sample contact due to the Peltier effect.
+The temperatures at the sample contacts become different, their difference is linear in current.
+The voltage drop across the circuit includes additionally the Seebeck thermoelectromotive force which again is again linear in current.
+As a result, there exists a thermal correction to the sample resistance even at negligibly small current.
+The magnitude of the correction could be comparable with the sample resistance.